The Function of the Second Postulate in Special Relativity: A weaker second postulate

-This is why the mathematical form of the Lorentz transformations is useless \textit{per se}, unless we have a means to determine the value of $k$.
-And determining this requires some transport of information.
-That it must be so is therefore fundamental to the meaning of special relativity as a theory of space-time structure.
-And it is the second postulate that allows us to analyze such information transmission.
-Without it, the theory is literally blind.
-In any physical sense, therefore, the special theory of relativity is truly based on space-time symmetries and \textit{two} postulates, rather than just on the principle of relativity.

-We saw repeatedly that a fundamental precondition of experiment is having a signal (material or otherwise) that moves identically in opposite directions.
-The second postulate ascribes such a property to light, of course, but it apparently prescribes more - namely that the value of its speed should be invariant in all inertial frames.
+In the previous sections, we saw repeatedly that a fundamental precondition of experiment is having a signal (material or otherwise) that moves identically in opposite directions.
+The second postulate ascribes such a property to light, of course, but it apparently requires more - namely that the value of its speed should be invariant in all inertial frames.
 Is any additional physical information conveyed by this logically stronger requirement?
 The answer is negative.
-In addition to the postulates A-C, i.e., space-time homogeneity, spatial isotropy and the principle of relativity, one need add only the following postulate in order to derive standard SR:
+In addition to the postulates P1-P3, i.e., space-time homogeneity, spatial isotropy and the principle of relativity, one need add only the following postulate in order to derive standard SR:

 \textit{Postulate of Light Isotropy}: A light signal propagates with the same speed in all directions, no matter the state of motion of its source.

 Although logically weaker than Einstein's second postulate, this assumption does in fact imply that the speed of light is frame-invariant.
 The proof is very simple.
 Consider a light source at rest in the frame S, which emits two light signals in opposite directions, say the positive and negative x direction.
 Let the velocities of the two signals be denoted by $c$ and $-c$ respectively.